miheerdew/delayed-admin/Readme.md

       # Sorry, user Anand is not allowed to execute as root
       ```

     - Until he wants to use his administrator access again.
 Then he can either run the `delayed` command, or unlock his administrator access using `admin-helper`.
-Of course, neither of these actions will be instantaneous.
+But neither of these actions will be instantaneous.

       ```
       sudo delayed whoami